Smart manufacturing

 Smart manufacturing is a broad category of manufacturing that employs computer-integrated manufacturing, high levels of adaptability and rapid design changes, digital information technology, and more flexible technical workforce training.
 Other goals sometimes include fast changes in production levels based on demand, optimization of the supply chain, efficient production and recyclability.
-In this concept, as smart factory has interoperable systems, multi-scale dynamic modelling and simulation, intelligent automation, strong cyber security, and networked sensors.
+In this concept, a smart factory has interoperable systems, multi-scale dynamic modelling and simulation, intelligent automation, strong cyber security, and networked sensors.

 The broad definition of smart manufacturing covers many different technologies.
 Some of the key technologies in the smart manufacturing movement include big data processing capabilities, industrial connectivity devices and services, and advanced robotics.

 Big data processing

-Smart manufacturing utilizes big data analytics, to refine complicated processes and manage supply chains.
+Smart manufacturing leverages big data analytics to optimize complex production processes and enhance supply chain management.
 Big data analytics refers to a method for gathering and understanding large data sets in terms of what are known as the three V's, velocity, variety and volume.
 Velocity informs the frequency of data acquisition, which can be concurrent with the application of previous data.
 Variety describes the different types of data that may be handled.
 Volume represents the amount of data.
 Big data analytics allows an enterprise to use smart manufacturing to predict demand and the need for design changes rather than reacting to orders placed.

 Some products have embedded sensors, which produce large amounts of data that can be used to understand consumer behavior and improve future versions of the product.

+Supply Chain Autonomy

+One projected valuable element of big data processing is the introduction of and the ongoing progression to full supply chain autonomy.
+Supply chain autonomy is an emerging concept in operations and logistics that describes supply chains capable of functioning independently, with minimal to no human input, by leveraging data.
+Autonomous supply chains (ASCs) may be defined as systems that can self-manage across various functions, including planning, coordination, and execution, and the degree and inclusion of autonomy across these vectors defines the progression towards full autonomy.

+These systems rely on technologies such as digital twins, AI-driven agents, and real-time data to achieve three core capabilities: self-configuration (adjusting operations dynamically), self-optimisation (continuously improving performance), and self-healing (responding to disruptions without manual intervention).
+Conceptual frameworks exist that illustrate how these elements interact—through sensing, processing, decision-making, and learning loops—to enable end-to-end autonomy, which can provide a foundation for understanding how future supply chains can be made more resilient, efficient, and adaptive in complex and volatile environments.